9a: Correspondence Analysis (CA)

 par(opar)

 Scaling 1: This is site scaling, which emphasises relationships between rows accurately in low-dimensional ordination space.
-Distances among objects (samples or sites) in the biplot are approximations of their \(\chi^{2}\) distances in multidimensional space.
+Distances among objects (samples, or sites) in the biplot are approximations of their \(\chi^{2}\) distances in multidimensional space.
 Objects found near a point representing a species are likely to contain a high contribution of that species.
 Site scaling means that sites close together in the plot have similar species relative frequencies, and any site near a species point will have a relatively large abundance of that species.

 Scaling 2: Species scaling.
 This emphasises relationships between columns accurately in low-dimensional ordination space.
 Distances among objects (samples or sites) in the biplot are not approximations of their \(\chi^{2}\) distances in multidimensional space, but the distances among species are.
 Species scaling means that species points close together will have similar abundance patterns across sites, and any species close to a site point is more likely to have a high abundance at that site.